solliancenet/microsoft-mysql-developer-guide/artifacts/06-01-FunctionApp-DotNet/README.md

     ```

 - Press **F5** to start the function
 - Open a browser window to the following.
-You should see a list of databases load
+A list of databases should be displayed:

 ```text
 http://localhost:7071/api/AddCustomerFunction